simo28-lab/kaggle-house-prices-r/README.md

 ### 2. Regularization (ElasticNet)
 ElasticNet combines L1 (Lasso, for feature selection) and L2 (Ridge, for coefficient stability) penalties.
 This approach promotes both sparsity and robustness.

-**$β=min(∥y−Xβ∥^2)+λ_1*∥β_1∥+λ_2*∥β_2∥^2$**
-​

 ### 3. Ensemble Learning & Blending
-*Concept*: Combining multiple distinct models (heterogeneous) to leverage their complementary strengths.
+*Concept:* Combining multiple distinct models (heterogeneous) to leverage their complementary strengths.
 Blending is a simple, effective form of ensemble learning that significantly improves robustness and generalization compared to single models.

 ### 4. Evaluation Metric (RMSE)
 The Root Mean Squared Error measures the average magnitude of the errors.
 When applied to log(SalePrice), it penalizes large percentage errors more heavily, reflecting the typical metric used in pricing models.

-RMSE=
-n
-1
-​

-i=1
-∑
-n
-​
- (
-y
-^
-​

-i
-​
- −y
-i
-​
- )
-2

-​

 ### 5. Log Transformation
-Purpose: Applied to both SalePrice and various skewed predictors to better meet the assumptions of linear models (Gaussian errors) and to stabilize variance.
+*Purpose:* Applied to both SalePrice and various skewed predictors to better meet the assumptions of linear models (Gaussian errors) and to stabilize variance.
 Predictions are returned to the original scale using exp().

 ### 6. Feature Scaling
 Standardization (mean =0, standard deviation =1) ensures that no single feature dominates the model simply due to the magnitude of its values, crucial for gradient-based models like XGBoost and penalized regression like GLMNet.